Course : Επεξεργασία Φυσικής Γλώσσας - Natural Language Processing (MSc CS & MSc ISDS)

 Prerequisites/Prior Knowledge

 Basic knowledge of calculus, linear algebra, probability theory.
 For the programming assignments, programming experience in Python is required.
-An introduction to natural language processing and machine learning libraries (e.g., NLTK, spaCy, scikit-learn, Tensorflow/Keras, PyTorch) will be provided, and students will have the opportunity to use these libraries in the course’s assignments.
+An introduction to natural language processing and machine learning libraries (e.g., NLTK, spaCy, scikit-learn, PyTorch) will be provided, and students will have the opportunity to use these libraries in the course’s assignments.
 For assignments that require training neural networks, cloud virtual machines with GPUs (e.g., in Google’s Colab) can be used.

 Assessment Methods